shikhar0507/backend-cloud-functions/docs/support-requests/README.md

 5. `/api/activities/remove`
 6. `/api/activities/comment`

-* A person with support privilidge can create an activity without the need of subsciption to the template required to create the activity.
+* A person with support privilege can create an activity without the need of subscription to the template required to create the activity.

 To distinguish a normal request from a support request, you have to add a query parameter `support` to your request URL.